0rigin-c0de/frontend-dev/Final-Project/README.md

 ### It looks like a online food webpage like restaurant website where you can can order food when you are hungry.

-### But it is not a commercial Website, main purpose of making this project is learn html and CSS.
+### But it is not a commercial Website, main purpose of making this project is to learn html and CSS.